 THE RBI NORMS AND ACCOUNTING STANDARDS

 To comply with RBI directions, your company closed its accounts for the full year

-ending March 2012, and your Company continues to comply with the directives issued as well
+ending March 2013, and your Company continues to comply with the directives issued as well

-as the norms prescribed by Reserve Bank of India
+as the norms prescribed by Reserve Bank of India for NBFCs.

-INFORMATION AS PER SECTION 217 (1) (E) OF THE COMPANIES ACT.
-1956
+INFORMATION AS PER SECTION 217 (1) (e) OF THE COMPANIES ACT, 1956

 Your Company is a Non-Banking Finance Company and is not engaged in manufacturing

 activity of any kind.
 The disclosure of information relating to conservation of energy and

 technology absorption are therefore not applicable to your company.
 There were no foreign

 exchange earnings or outgo for your Company during the year.

 DIRECTORS RESPONSIBILITY STATEMENT